 Income taxes.
-Our effective income tax rates were a benefit of 38.0% for 2019 and an expense of 12.5% for 2018.
-The effective income tax benefit rate for 2019 differed from tax at the U.S. statutory rate primarily due to a tax benefit related to the favorable completion of the IRS's examination of our 2015 income tax return, and to a lesser extent, a tax benefit from nontaxable changes in the fair value of a customer warrant liability (see Note 7 to our Financial Statements).
-The effective income tax expense rate for 2018 differed from the U.S. statutory rate primarily due to nondeductible and nontaxable changes in the fair value of a customer warrant liability (see Note 7 to our Financial Statements) and, to a lesser extent, an income tax benefit from the remeasurement of our deferred income tax liability for Singapore (See Note 10 to our Financial Statements).
+Our effective income tax rates were an expense rate of 27.5% for 2020 and a benefit rate of 38.0% for 2019.
+The rate for 2020 differed from tax at the U.S. statutory rate primarily due to nondeductible changes in the fair value of a customer warrant liability (see Note 8 to our Financial Statements).
+The rate for 2019 differed from tax at the U.S. statutory rate primarily due to a tax benefit related to the favorable completion of an IRS examination of our 2015 income tax return and, to a lesser extent, a tax benefit due to nontaxable changes in the fair value of a customer warrant liability.